Mirza Zain Baig

-Mirza Zain Baig (Urdu: مرزا زین بیگ; born 12 January 1990) is a Pakistani actor and model.
+Mirza Zain Baig (Urdu: مرزا زین بیگ) is a Pakistani actor and model.

 In 2016, he made his acting debut on television in Dil Lagi as Fazal and rose to fame after portraying Malik Balaj, a cruel, feudal person in Malaal-e-Yaar (2019-2020).

 Early life and education

-Baig was born in Karachi on 12 January 1990.
-He has two elder twin sisters and one younger sister.
-In an interview with Fuchsia, Baig revealed that he attended St. Jude’s School.

-After completing his studies, Baig travelled to London, where he studied chartered accountancy for three years before returning to Pakistan.
+After completing his studies, Baig proceeded to London, where he studied chartered accountancy for three years before returning to Pakistan.

 Career

 Modeling

 Baig, whenever he went grocery shopping, often got asked to model, but always declined until his mother convinced him to have a go.
 Baig found that he enjoyed modelling so "decided to continue this profession".
 He has walked for many lead fashion designers, like Umar Sayeed, and has taken part in many bridal shows and fashion events.

 Early supporting roles (2016–2019)

-In 2016 Baig made his TV debut in the drama, Dil Lagi after director Nadeem Baig offered him a role.
+In 2016 Baig made his TV debut in the drama Dil Lagi after director Nadeem Baig offered him a role.
 In the same year Baig was seen in Laaj as Shahzeb, and Faraz in Kuch Na Kaho.

 In 2017 Baig portrayed the character, Ali, in Hum TV’s drama Mohabbat Khawab Safar, and Javeed in Bedardi Saiyaan on Geo Entertainment.
 Baig made a guest appearance in Sammi as Pervaiz.

 In 2018, Baig was seen in two Pakistani dramas, Aik Mohabbat Kafi Hai, which aired on BOL Network, and Naulakha, which aired on TV One Pakistan.